Yangon International Airport: Modernisation

-A modernization program was launched in April 2003 and resulted in a new terminal and an extended 3414 m runway.
+A modernisation program was launched in April 2003 and resulted in a new terminal and an extended 3414 m runway.

 Designed by the Airport Development Division of CPG Corporation of Singapore, a new terminal was constructed at a cost of US$13.3 million by Asia World.
 It can handle 900 arriving and 900 departing passengers simultaneously.
 The design meets IATA service standards and complies with ICAO safety and security standards at a cost of SG$30 million.
 Other notable features include: